ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 Unfortunately, if we wish to determine other thermodynamic properties this equation is a little inconvenient.
 It would be much easier if it was expressed in the form of the free energy, from which other properties can then be evaluated using standard thermodynamic relationships.
-Accordingly, we could first integrate the above equation with respect to volume to determine the Helmholtz free energy:
+Accordingly, we could first integrate the above equation with respect to volume to determine the Helmholtz energy:

 ``A_\mathrm{ideal} =- \int p\,dV =- Nk_\mathrm{B}T\ln{V}+c(T,N)``